bseries/manual/01_setup.md

 $ make app/resources/g11n/cldr
 ```

-In the final two steps we will initialize the database table schema and create the initial admin user for the administration panel.
+In the final two steps we will initialize the database table schema and create
+the initial admin user for the administration panel.
 ```
-$ bin/init-db.sh
+$ make db-init
-Importing app/libraries/base_core/data/schema.sql into database project Importing app/libraries/base_media/data/schema.sql into database project

 $ bin/li3.php users create Admin admin@example.com secret admin
 Created user with: